 Lessons and weekly written assignments are devised for the individual pupils in each Div.
 Sometimes, the group’s own interests and specialisms steer the direction studies take.

 Meeting almost every day, pupils in the lower school spend more time with their Div don than any of their other teachers.
-In the sixth form, Div is taken by all pupils alongside their Pre-U subjects.
+In the sixth form, Div is taken by all pupils alongside their A level subjects.

 We believe that Div helps to make our pupils better prepared to face the demands and challenges of the modern world.